SEOULSPACE

 The Way Home is one of the most touching films ever seen.
 It is a 2002 South Korean film directed by Lee Jeong-hyang.
 The film tells the story of a young boy named Sang-woo who is sent to live with his grandparents in the countryside after his mother can no longer care for him.

-Sang-woo is initially resentful towards his grandmother, who he views as old-fashioned and unkind.
-However, as he spends more time with her, he begins to understand her better, and the two form a deep bond.
+Sang-woo is initially resentful towards his grandmother, whom he views as old-fashioned and unkind.
+However, as he spends more time with her, he understands her better, and the two form a deep bond.
 The film explores the themes of family, love, and forgiveness.

 The Way Home was a critical and commercial success, winning several awards and becoming one of the highest-grossing films in South Korean history.